 Finally, this paper is related to the three applied literatures mentioned in the introduction: information control within organizations, \footnote{\citet{GibbonsMatouschekRoberts2013} survey the literature on conflicting interests within organizations and their effect on the production and transmission of information.} acquisition and disclosure of product information, \footnote{\citet{Dranove2010} survey the product-quality disclosure literature.
 In the context of acquisition and disclosure of financial information, \citet{Lin1998} and \citet{Michaely1999} provide empirical evidence of how financial analysts are biased in their recommendations when their employers have an underwriting relation with the firm under review.
 The financial reporting literature is surveyed in \citet{Leuz2016}.} and media bias. \footnote{A large and active empirical literature documents media bias and its consequences for news production, reporting and electoral behavior.
 For example, \citet{Groseclose2005} highlight the \emph{presence} of media bias and \citet{DellaVigna2007} emphasize its influential role.
 Evidence of partial and selective coverage of events is also widely documented, for example in \citet{Puglisi2011} and \citet{Larcinese2011}.
 See \citet{Gentzkow2015} for a survey.}

 \paragraph{Roadmap.} I introduce the model in the next section.
-The skepticism and unraveling result is provided in Section~\ref{section:skepticism-unraveling}, alongside with a discussion of the value of persuasion with partial verifiability.
-Section~\ref{section:cs} contains the comparative statics result, characterizing changes in verifiability that are beneficial for the sender, and the characterization of sender-optimal verifiability structures.
-Receiver-optimal structures are characterized in Section~\ref{section:receiver-optimal}.
+Unpersuasive and unraveling equilibria are studied in \Cref{sec:equilibria}, along with a discussion of the value of persuasion in the context of my model of disclosure with covert learning. \Cref{sec:cs} contains the comparative statics result, characterizing changes in verifiability that are beneficial for the sender, and the characterization of sender-optimal verifiability structures.
+Receiver-optimal structures are characterized in \Cref{sec:receiver-optimal}.